javierugarte/SearchToolbar/README.md

 1. Fork or clone this repo.
 2. Include on your project.
-3. Use <com.github.rakawestu.searchtoolbar.SearchToolbar> on your layout.
+3. Use '<com.github.rakawestu.searchtoolbar.SearchToolbar> on your layout.'
 4. Customize the layout using your theme style like a normal toolbar.
 5. Implement SearchToolbarInterface for further search implementation.